 Circle is new on the scene, and it will take time to develop these features.
 And some features may ultimately not be a part of Circle’s vision.
 Instead of adding features like a payment tool, the platform may focus more on community and integration instead.

 You’ll need other platforms to build out your business infrastructure

 If you’re a new entrepreneur and don’t already have a website, courses, or a payment platform, you’ll need to set those up separately from Circle.
 Depending on where you want to go with your business, that may not be a bad thing.
 But just keep in mind that Circle is laser focused on building a membership community platform that will be more user friendly, and keep your fans engaged.

-Bottom Line: Circle might be perfect for you if you need a community platform that is flexible, customizable, and you don’t need an all-in-one tool.
+Bottom Line: Circle might be perfect for you if you need a community platform that is flexible and customizable, and you don’t need an all-in-one tool.
 It’s still new and developing its tools, but the team at Circle is incorporating feedback from its users.

 So far, Circle has been an amazing home for SPI Pro.
 We didn’t need an all-in-one tool like Mighty Networks, and we liked the fact that we could build our community space exactly how we wanted it, and didn’t have to try to shoe-horn it into an existing template.